-Last year during this period, I was researching what to pack in my hospital bag for labor and preparing myself for the big event.
+Last year during this period, I was researching what to pack in my hospital bag for labour and preparing myself for the big event.
 In a few weeks, I was going to give birth to a beautiful baby boy.
 Now, we are preparing for his first birthday.

 I am a very organized person; I love to plan and be prepared.
 It helps me have peace of mind and a clear vision.
-Still, packing the bag for labor wasn’t an easy task.
+Still, packing the bag for labour wasn’t an easy task.
 I did some research, made 3 or 4 excels with what is necessary, a Birth Plan in PowerPoint, many to-do lists, and a repetition of the event.

 A lot of work but I can say that I enjoyed every moment of it.
-Since the labor began and until Arun Sai was in my arms, I had everything under control, and all went according to plan.
+Since the labour began and until Arun Sai was in my arms, I had everything under control, and all went according to plan.

 Except for two little deviations from the plan, Arun decided to meet us two weeks earlier than he was supposed to come.

 Also, he was born very fast, 20 minutes after we got to the hospital.
-As you can imagine, my partner or I didn’t have the time to read the books we brought with us or to take them from the car.
+As you can imagine, my partner and I didn’t have the time to read the books we brought with us or to take them from the car.
 As they say, don’t count your chickens before they hatch.
 It was hilarious.

 I prepared myself for an underwater birth.
 But that didn’t happen either, Arun didn’t want to wait until the bathtub was full so I had to deliver him beside the tub.

 Still, being so prepared helped me relax and focus on other things, like breathing.
 Below you have my list with what I packed for each one of us.